whatsthatsmell/dots/README.md

 # Public version of CodeSmell's Dotfiles 💩

 ## Current Setup
-_Last Updated: March 16th, 2023 or more recently._
+_Last Updated: November 4th, 2025 or more recently.
+In the process of making major changes.
+So, much of the below is out of date but still works._

 - **[Rust](https://www.rust-lang.org/)** 🦀⚙
 	- [compiler](https://rustup.rs/) version: `rustc 1.70.0-nightly (900c35403 2023-03-08)`